silvamari/OVS/README.md

 ## Running the tests

-Check localhost:/3342 or sc-12.cs.mun.ca if deployed via Excalibur NB.
+*Check **localhost:/3342** or **sc-12.cs.mun.ca** if deployed via **Excalibur**

+*NB.
 General logic in elections
- Ensure that candidates are nominated before we will see them in the voter section.
+* Ensure that candidates are nominated before we will see them in the voter section.
- This nomination will be done via party login.
+* This nomination will be done via party login.
- In turn, the election manager must now approve these candidates by going into the elections and select nominations.
+* In turn, the election manager must now approve these candidates by going into the elections and select nominations.
- Do not end election if nothing is done with the election.
+* Do not end election if nothing is done with the election.

 ## Versioning

 https://github.com/silvamari/OVS/

 ## Authors

-Group 1
+* **Group 1**
-Demarey Baker
+*Demarey Baker
-Hanieh Marvi khorasani
+*Hanieh Marvi khorasani
-Keyvan Derakhshan Nik
+*Keyvan Derakhshan Nik